EyeBrawler/evil-hangman/README.md

   - Whether you’d like to see the number of **possible words remaining**.
 - After each guess:
   - The program partitions the remaining possible words into **families** (patterns of revealed letters and underscores).
-  - It then **chooses the largest family**, keeping as many possibilities hidden as possible.
+  - It then **chooses the largest family**, keeping as many opportunities hidden as possible.
 - You win if you guess the full word before running out of guesses.
 - If not, the game reveals the "final" word from the remaining family.

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites
 - [Rust](https://www.rust-lang.org/tools/install) (latest stable recommended)